allamand/eks-blueprint-terraform-demo/README.md

   <img src="static/archi-blue-green.png"/>
 </p>

-All records have weithg of 100, so we will have 50% requests on each clusters.
+All records have weight of 100, so we will have 50% requests on each clusters.

 We can check the ratio of requests resolution between both clusters